KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the time allotted for a process or operation has expired.

-    [System.TimeoutException]::New("the time allotted for a process or operation has expired.")
+    throw [System.TimeoutException]::New("the time allotted for a process or operation has expired.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.TimeoutException.aspx)